vegas-viz/Vegas/README.md

 ## Contributing

-See [here](CONTRIB.md) for more information on contributing bug fixes and features.
+See [the contributing guide](CONTRIB.md) for more information on contributing bug fixes and features.